-Alhazmi et al. use the rate at which vulnerabilities are discovered to build models to predict the number of future vulnerabilities [2].
+Alhazmi et al. use the rate at which vulnerabilities are discovered to build models to predict the number of as yet undiscovered vulnerabilities [2].
 In contrast to our approach, their predictions depend on a model of how vulnerabilities are discovered.
-Tofts et al. build simple dynamic models of security flaws by regarding security as a stochastic process [35], but they do not make specific predictions about vulnerable packages.
-Yin et al. [38] highlight the need for a framework for estimating the security risks in large software systems, but give neither an implementation nor an evaluation.
+Tofts et al. build simple dynamic models of security flaws by regarding security as a stochastic process [34], but they do not make specific predictions about vulnerable packages.
+Yin et al. [37] highlight the need for a framework for estimating the security risks in large software systems, but give neither an example implementation nor an evaluation.

-8 Conclusion and Consequences
+7 Conclusion and Consequences

 In this paper, we presented a study of vulnerabilities in 3241 software packages of the Red Hat Linux distribution.
 We provided empirical evidence for a correlation between vulnerabilities and certain dependencies.
 Furthermore, we showed that prediction models using package dependencies perform well when predicting vulnerabilities.
-Another observation is that the popular wisdom that vulnerable packages will tend to develop even more vulnerabilities does not hold for the packages within Red Hat: the number of vulnerable packages needing two fixes or fewer (584) is greater than the number of packages needing more than two fixes (549).
-If the popular wisdom were correct, one would see a majority of packages with a high number of fixes.
+Another observation is that the popular wisdom that vulnerable packages will tend to develop even more vulnerabilities does not hold for the packages within Red Hat: the number of vulnerable packages needing at most two fixes (584) already exceeds the number of packages needing more than two (549).
+If the popular wisdom were correct, one would see more packages with a high number of fixes.